About the Award

 The Burroughs Wellcome Fund identified Innovation in Regulatory Science as an important, underfunded area.
 This initiative is designed to provide financial support to stimulate research efforts in this area.
 The program's focus is on providing support for academic researchers developing new methodologies or innovative approaches in regulatory science that will ultimately inform the regulatory decisions FDA and others make.
 This would necessarily draw upon the talents of individuals trained in mathematics, computer science, applied physics, medicine, engineering, toxicology, epidemiology, biostatistics, and systems pharmacology, to name a few.

-These awards are open to U.S. and Canadian citizens or permanent residents who have a faculty or adjunct faculty appointment at a North American degree-granting institution.
+These awards are open to U.S. and Canadian citizens, permanent residents, or temporary residents who have a faculty or adjunct faculty appointment at a North American degree-granting institution.
 Awards are made to degree-granting institutions in the U.S. or Canada on behalf of the awardee.

 All applicants will be required to complete a web-based questionnaire assessing their eligibility to apply for this award.
 If eligibility criteria are met, applicants will be automatically directed to the web-based proposal form.